 With good swell, there is surf at this beach, making it a good spot to park your car and go for a quick wave.

 If you’re into ﬁshing, you’ll be sure to ﬁnd a good beach spot to ﬁsh from.
 Behind most of the sand dunes are blocked off from vehicle access but there is a small spot just behind the creek where you can still take your cars and head to a more private area to explore or to set up camp, which we ended up doing to escape the wind.
 Just be sure not to disturb the vegetation and clean up after yourselves.

 We stayed the night away from the beach just behind the sand dunes near the creek, where we set up camp for the night, getting our camping gear and cooking gear out.

-One thing we bought was a hammock and we hung this between to of the cars making for a good spot to chill or to even sleep at night.
+One thing we brought was a hammock and we hung this between 2 of the cars making for a good spot to chill or to even sleep at night.

-Setting up a camp ﬁre was a way to cook our food but also keep us warm at night which deﬁnitely needed as it got quite cool at night.
-It also was a way to create some light at night and a place to chill at night with music playing as we sat down as a group and swapped stories and tried to crack some jokes.
+Setting up a campﬁre was a way to cook our food but also keep us warm at night which was deﬁnitely needed as it got quite cool.
+It was also a way to create some light at night and a place to chill at with music playing as we sat down as a group and swapped stories and tried to crack some jokes.

-Intermediate, must have an understanding on 4WD if you are accessing the beach with a vehicle.
+Intermediate, must have an understanding of 4WD if you are accessing the beach with a vehicle.

 Time to get your car dirty!
 Try these four wheeled adventures…